NCERT Solutions for Class 12 English Kaliedoscope Poetry Chapter 3

-Moreover, the use of real-life examples helps students to relate to various topics better.
+Moreover, the use of real-life examples helps students relate to various topics better.

-Lastly, the answers are precise and to the point, which further improves the preparation and keeps students exam ready.
+Lastly, the answers are precise and to the point, which further improves the preparation and keeps the students ready for the exam.

 The next one, i.e. The Human Abstract, continues this discussion and analyses these qualities for good and evil.